 - USE ANY WHITE FISH: Although this is a recipe for cod, use any white fish that’s available.
 Fresh or frozen (defrosted) are both fine.

-- Instead of deep frying your fish in batter, you make a very simple but delicious crumble topping made of just 4 ingredients: bread crumbs (panko or home made), lemon zest, parmesan cheese, basil.
+- HEALTHY FISH AND CHIPS: Instead of deep frying your fish in batter, you make a simple panko topping with just 4 tasty ingredients and bake the fish.

 How to make it

-This fancy fish and chips meal is super easy to make in just a few simple steps:
+Make your delicious panko baked cod and chips in just a few simple steps:

-- Serve with homemade chips (and frozen peas if you like).
+- Serve with the homemade chips/fries (and frozen peas if you like).

-Homemade chips are one of our staple easy side dishes that I make at least once or twice a week.
+Homemade chips/fries are one of our staple easy side dishes that I make at least once or twice a week.